SESLOC provides several methods to reduce the risk of fraud. Below are addtional steps you can take to keep from becoming a victim.

 - Use Complex Passwords.
 Store them securely and change them periodically.
 Use different passwords for different sites.

 - Opt Out of Pre-Screened Credit Offers.
 Call 888.567.8688 to stop credit bureaus from selling your information.

 - Protect Yourself Online and on the Telephone.
-Download Windows updates; install antivirus and antispyware programs on your computer; never provide confidential information in an email; never provide personal information over the telephone unless you initiated the call to someone you know and trust.
+Download updates; install antivirus and antispyware programs on your computer; never provide confidential information in an email; never provide personal information over the telephone unless you initiated the call to someone you know and trust.

 - Use a Secure Mailbox.
 A locked mailbox protects mailed documents.